huynhducduy/huynhducduy.github.io/content/posts/fresh-macos-install.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

-We are going to use `Homebrew bundle`, which let us install pretty much everything else, with just a `Brewfile` and a single command.
+We are going to use `Homebrew bundle`, which lets us install pretty much everything else, with just a `Brewfile` and a single command.

 And yes you're right, I do have my own `Brewfile` and you can use it.
 Check it out [here](https://github.com/huynhducduy/dotfiles/blob/master/Brewfile)
-But before, you may want to **login to "App Store"** first, because with brew, you can even install app from App Store without manually click by yourself.
+But before, you may want to **login to "App Store"** first, because with brew, you can even install the app from App Store without manually click by yourself.

 Now download my `Brewfile` and let the party (the installation) begin: